 B. Abraham is rebuked again.

-1. (8-10) Abraham (just like last time) suffers rebuke from a heathen king.
+1. (8-10) Abraham once again suffers rebuke from a heathen king.

 So Abimelech rose early in the morning, called all his servants, and told all these things in their hearing; and the men were very much afraid.
 And Abimelech called Abraham and said to him, “What have you done to us?
 How have I offended you, that you have brought on me and on my kingdom a great sin?
 You have done deeds to me that ought not to be done.”
 Then Abimelech said to Abraham, “What did you have in view, that you have done this thing?”

 b.
-What did you have in view, that you have done this thing?
-This was a logical question for Ahimelech to ask Abraham.
-Abraham certainly did not have the Lord in view when he lied and failed to trust God.
+What did you have in view, that you have done this thing: This was a logical question for Abimelech to ask Abraham.
+Abraham certainly did not have the LORD in view when he lied and failed to trust God.

 2. (11-13) Abraham’s excuse.

 a.
-Surely the fear of God is not in the place: This was Abraham’s excuse for his sinful deception, but the real problem was that the fear of God wasn’t in Abraham.
-If he really respected the Lord, His commandments, His promises, and His protection, then Abraham would have never trusted in his own efforts to keep his family together.
+Surely the fear of God is not in this place: This was Abraham’s excuse for his sinful deception, but the real problem was that the fear of God wasn’t in Abraham.
+If he really respected the LORD, His commandments, His promises, and His protection, then Abraham would have never trusted in his own efforts to keep his family safe and together.

 b.
 Indeed she is truly my sister: This was another attempt to justify his lie, by saying it was really the truth.
 But a half-truth, said with intent to deceive, is always a whole lie.